onconova/onconova/pop-docs/docs/guide/security/data-security.md

 !!! note

     **Each site is accountable for maintaining a compliant environment**.
 No software is inherently compliant; compliance depends on the environment in which it’s implemented.
 This includes the policies, procedures, and infrastructure managed by each study team and institution.
-Decisions about server settings, security, data backups, and user access are the responsibility of each organization — not defined by POP itself.
+Decisions about server settings, security, data backups, and user access are the responsibility of each organization, not defined by POP itself.

 ---